 Each candidate is encouraged to submit a profile and photo for the print edition and to tape a statement for the video edition.
 Both your profile and video statement will appear in the online Guide.
+You may not refer to any opposing candidate by name, and must not include statements, gestures, or materials that are patently offensive in either the print or video statement.
 The Voter Guide also contains nonpartisan information about how and where to vote, how to register to vote, the dates of the primary and general elections, and information about any local or state proposals that are expected to appear on the ballot.

-Printed Voter Guides are mailed to all eligible voters in English and Spanish.
+Printed Voter Guides are mailed before each local election to all eligible voters in English and Spanish.
 Bengali, Chinese, and Korean editions are also mailed in targeted areas, consistent with the federal Voting Rights Act.
 The CFB delivers guides to schools, libraries, civic groups, and other organizations for wider distribution to the public, and is happy to provide copies of any edition of the guide upon request.